panicPaul/thesis-quantization/README.md

 s03, t94 has eyes half closed
 # To Do's:
+- [ ] debug the KNN and flame deformation

 - [ ] dataset that supports flame, audio windowing but not image
 - [ ] video training
 - [ ] new deformation field